On Using Admissible Bounds for Learning Forward Search Heuristics: Experimental Evaluation

+We analyze our learning \& planning system from several orthogonal axes. \textbf{Gaussian vs.\ Truncated:} Using $\mu(s)$ as the parameter of a Gaussian $\N(\mu(s), \sigma(s))$ or Truncated Gaussian $\T\N(\mu(s), \sigma(s), l, \infty)$ distribution. \textbf{Learned vs.\ fixed sigma:} Predicting $\sigma(s)$ or using a constant value $\sigma(s)=\frac{1}{\sqrt{2}}$, as it is done for the MSE loss. \textbf{Lower bounds:} Computing the lower bound $l$ with the $\lmcut$ heuristic.
+When we use a Gaussian distribution, $l$ is used to clip the heuristic prediction $\E[\rx]=\mu(s)$ to the interval $[l, \infty)$.
+Ablation studies with $l=\hmax(s)$ \citep{bonet2001planning} and $l=\blind(s)$ are included in the Appendix. \textbf{Residual learning:} Either using the model to directly predict $\mu(s)$ or to predict an offset $\Delta\mu(s)$ over a heuristic $h(s)$, so that $\mu(s) = \Delta\mu(s) + h(s)$.
+We use $h=\ff$ as our unbiased estimator of $h^*$, as proposed by \citet{yoon2008learning}.
+In the Appendix, we conduct experiments with $\lmcut$ as the basis of the residual.

-We trained every model on the training datasets, employing 5 random seeds for each configuration.
-For each model, we subsampled 400 problem instances from the training problem set (which contains a different number of problems depending on the domain due to the different set of generator parameters).
-We performed $10^4$ training steps using \textit{Adam} \cite{kingma2014adam} with batch size 256, learning rate of $0.01$ for the linear regression and NLM, and $0.001$ for HGN.
-All models are trained with the NLL loss, motivated by the theory, which matches the MSE loss when $\sigma=1/\sqrt{2}$ up to a constant.
+\paragraph{Training} We trained each configuration with 5 different random seeds on a training dataset that consists of 400 problem instances subsampled from the entire training problem set (456-1536 instances, depending on the domain).
+Due to the nature of the dataset, these 400 problem instances can result in a different number of data points depending on the length of the optimal plan of each instance.
+We performed $4\times 10^4$ weight updates (training steps) using \textit{AdamW} \citep{loshchilov2018fixing} with batch size 256, weight decay $10^{-2}$ to avoid overfitting, gradient clip $0.1$, learning rate of $10^{-2}$ for the linear regression and NLM, and $10^{-3}$ for HGN.
+All models use the NLL loss for training, motivated by the theory, but note that the NLL of $\N(\mu,\sigma=1/\sqrt{2})$ matches the MSE up to a constant, as previously noted.
+For each model, we saved the weights that resulted in the best validation MSE metric during the training.
+On a single NVIDIA Tesla V100, each NLM training took $\approx 0.5$ hrs except in visitall ($\approx 2$ hrs).
+HGN was much slower ($\approx 3$ hrs except $\approx 15$ hrs in blocksworld).
+Linear models trained much faster (12-20 minutes).

-For each model, we saved two weight files during training: Those that had the best NLL validation loss and the best MSE validation loss.
-For each weight, we report the results of evaluating the NLL and MSE on the test set.
-Here, the ``MSE loss'' is a square error between $h^*$ and the point estimate used as the heuristic, i.e., for $\T\N$ it is $(\E[x]-h^*)^2$, while for $\N$ it is $(\mu-h^*)^2$.
-For $\N$, we additionally evaluate the MSE with clipping $(\max(\mu,\lmcut)-h^*)^2$.
-As a result, each configuration has 2x3 metrics to evaluate.

-After the training, we use the point estimate provided by each model as the heuristic of a Greedy Best-First Search (GBFS) \cite{bonet1999planning} to solve the set of 100 planning instances.
-To eliminate the effect of hardware (GPU and CPU) and software stack (e.g., deep learning library) differences, we evaluated the quality of the heuristic learned by the model using its test losses (MSE and NLL) and number of node evaluations needed to solve each test problem, rather than its total runtime.
-For each problem, we capped the number of evaluations to 10000.
-Additionally, we compared model performance against a baseline, corresponding to GBFS with $\ff$ The planning component is based on Pyperplan \cite{pyperplan}.